 A good onboarding programs takes work, but that doesn’t mean it should be hard.
 ClearCompany's Employee Onboarding Software has all the tools you need to get your new hires ready for work the moment they step foot in the door.
 We can make your onboarding program entirely paperless, which means no forms to keep track of hidden in desk drawers.
 We offer an easy, one-stop checklist accountability to make sure every important onboarding task is taken care of ASAP.
 We can even roll out a full-functional onboarding program in days, with the help of our full support team backing you every step of the way.

 Sign up for a demo today and we’ll show just how easy onboarding can be.
+Don't forget to check out our guide to creating an awesome onboarding experience!

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent hundreds of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.